30 Things to Do in April

 - Jump rope – did you jump rope as a kid?
 It is a wonderful way to move your body, get in a workout, and have fun.

 - Visit a museum – museums are interactive ways to learn and explore, they are also really a memorable family activity.
 We’re lucky to have so many wonderful museums here in Ottawa like the Canadian Museum of Nature and the Canada Agriculture Museum.
+Can’t get there in person?
+Museums offer tons of interactive and online resources, like virtual tours!

 - Make a great cup of tea in the afternoon – coffee is a staple in my morning routine, but lately enjoying a good cup of tea later in the day is very relaxing.